jesper-olsen/sat_puzzles/README.md

-# N-Queens SAT Solver
+# SAT Puzzle Solvers in Rust

-A Rust tool that explores the classic N-Queens problem by encoding it as a Boolean Satisfiability (SAT) problem.
+A collection of tools that explores classic logic puzzles by encoding them as Boolean Satisfiability (SAT) problems.

-Declarative approach: CNF formulas that describe the N-Queens puzzle are generated and a generic SAT solver leveraged to find solutions.
-The formulas can be exported as standard DIMACS `.cnf` files (usable with most solvers), or solved directly in-memory using the [Varisat](https://github.com/jix/varisat) library.
+This project takes a declarative approach: the rules of each puzzle are described as a set of logical constraints, which are then compiled into a Conjunctive Normal Form (CNF) formula.
+A generic SAT solver is then leveraged to find valid solutions.

+The core solver logic uses the [Varisat](https://github.com/jix/varisat) library.

+## Supported Puzzles
+N-Queens: Place N queens on an N×N chessboard so that no two queens threaten each other.
+Sudoku: Fill a 9×9 grid with digits so that each column, each row, and each of the nine 3×3 subgrids contain all of the digits from 1 to 9.
+Minesweeper: (Coming Soon) Deduce the location of hidden mines in a grid based on numeric clues.

+## Features
+CNF Generation: Creates standard DIMACS .cnf files for various puzzles, compatible with most external SAT solvers.
+Direct Solving: Solves puzzles directly in-memory without creating an intermediate file.
+Solution Enumeration: Finds and counts all unique solutions for a given puzzle configuration.
+Visualization: Renders found solutions in an easy-to-read, puzzle-specific format.

+## Getting Started

+### Prerequisites

+You need to have the Rust toolchain installed.
+If you don't, get it at [rustup.rs.](https://rustup.rs/)

 ---

-## Features
-* CNF Generation: Creates a standard DIMACS .cnf file representing the N-Queens problem, compatible with Varisat and  most other SAT solvers.
-* Direct Solving: Solves the N-Queens problem in-memory without creating an intermediate file.
-* Solution Enumeration: Finds and counts all unique solutions for a given N.
-* Visualization: Renders found solutions as easy-to-read chessboard layouts.

 ## Getting Started